NLP Essentials

 Proposal Pitch

-Each team will deliver an 8-minute presentation pitching their project proposal to the class.
+Each team will deliver an 8-minute presentation pitching their to the class.
 This presentation should effectively communicate your project's vision, methodology, and potential impact while demonstrating its feasibility within the semester timeframe.

 Requirements